octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 However, the Tezos ecosystem offers some high-level languages, which make smart contracts development as usual as any application development.
 LIGO is one of these languages.

+//TODO (rewrite)In this chapter, we will focus on smart contract development with LIGO language (and particularly the PascaLigo syntax of the LIGO language): the most important aspects of Ligo will be covered.
 In this chapter, PascaLIGO will be taught, based on the development of a smart contract: the most important aspects of Ligo will be covered.
-If you want to learn the comple LIGO syntax, you can take a look at:
+If you want to learn the complete LIGO syntax, you can take a look at:
 1. [The official Ligolang documentation](https://ligolang.org/docs/intro/introduction): a complete reference maintained by the developers team.
 2. [Tezos academy](https://tezosacademy.io/): courses with examples which cover all the LIGO syntax.
 The first twenty chapters will teach you the basic aspects of the syntax.

 This chapter is driven by a smart contract development approach.
 Each part starts with an explanation of the LIGO syntax (called "LIGO prerequisite sections") that will be later used for the smart contract development.

-The "LIGO prerequisite" parts can be skipped when you do not need no learn PascaLIGO syntax.
+The "LIGO prerequisite" parts can be skipped when you do not need to learn PascaLIGO syntax.

 <NotificationBar>
   <p>